degoya/cb.resourceSelectInput/README.md

 ResourceSelectInput V2 - Custom Input type for modmore contentBlocks V2 is a complete Rewrite of the Inputtype and is not compatible with V1.

+Developed by Alexander Herling

+Thanks to sepiariver for adding the Git Package Management Support

 Features:
 =========
 - Resource Select Box with childs of selected parent resource.